Academic IELTS Writing task 1 Sample 1 - Male and female workers in 1975 and 1995 in several employment sectors of the Republic of Freedonia

 The given bar charts illustrate the employment status of Freedonian women and men in different sectors in 1975 and two decades later in 1995.
 The x-axis presents the number of working people in thousands while the y-axis presents six sectors of employment.

-Public sector is the greatest employment opportunity provider in both the fiscal years, providing job to almost 850,000 people with little change in composition of male and female workers, where, more than 75% of women constituted its workforce.
+The public sector is the greatest employment opportunity provider in both the fiscal years, providing job to almost 850,000 people with little change in the composition of male and female workers, where, more than 75% of women constituted its workforce.
 Jobs in manufacturing and finance/banking sector are fairly steady at around 600,000 and 450,000 respectively during both the years.

 However, the composition of the workforce in finance/banking sector changed with almost all the women employees displaced more than half of the men workforce during 1995.
 Wholesale and retail trade industry's workforce grew slightly in 1995 but the composition of workforce reversed during the later year with men displacing more than two-thirds of women workforce.
 Communication sector employed twice the number of employees in the later year however it had hired a lot of men employees, levelling the male-female ratio of workers in its industry.
 Defense, however, had contracted its opportunities but it had increased the number of women workforce by more than half of its workforce which was quite negligible in 1975.

 Model Answer 12:

 The line graphs show a comparison between the numbers of male and female employees in six different work fields in Freedonia.
 The comparison covers a span of 20 years from 1975 to 1995.
 Overall, a male superiority in specific professional fields like manufacturing and non-defence public sectors was obvious while professional women progressed remarkably during the period.